AdobeDocs/commerce-admin-developer/src/pages/pattern-library/templates/sign-in-form.md

 ---
-group: admin-pattern-library
-title: Sign-in form
+title: Sign-in form | Commerce Admin Development
+description:
 ---

+# Sign-in form

 "Sign in" is used to log into the system, or to recover a lost password.

 ## When to Use